I’m a bit late to the party here but it’s time to lay out my 2017 personal and financial goals.

 - Gold – Savings rate of 50% in 5 months

-This one is simple – the goal is to hit 50%+ which is my overall goal in as many months as possible.
-There are two months where I get paid 3 times in the year plus my bonus months which generally makes 3 months of 50%+ a lock.
+This one is simple.
+The goal is to hit 50%+ which is my overall goal in as many months as possible.
+There are two months where I get paid 3 times in the year.
+There’s also my bonus month which generally makes 3 months of 50%+ relatively easy.

 - Bronze – Reduce one bill in 2017